ctm6100/IC382_Controller/README.md

-# Mercy_Controller
+# Humane_Controller
-It is a mercy version for IC382 Rescue Robot student.
+It is a humane version for IC382 Rescue Robot student.
+Full of love ~

 ## What's inside?
 * Basic robot movement